wieden-kennedy/autoscalebot/README.md

 Django's staticfiles gotcha, and some delightful side-effects of autoscale
 ----------------------------------------------------------------------------

-There's a truth about Heroku and all other cloud-based services:  If no traffic hits your dyno, they quietly shut it down until a request comes in.
+There's a truth about Heroku and most other cloud-based services:  If no traffic hits your dyno, they quietly shut it down until a request comes in.
 Normally, that's not a big deal, but due to a confluence of staticfiles looking at the local filesystem for unique-filename caching, and heroku's read-only (ish) filesystem on dynos, the sanest way to handle static files on heroku is often with a Procfile like this:

     web: project/manage.py collectstatic --noinput;python project/manage.py run_gunicorn -b "0.0.0.0:$PORT" --workers=4

-The problem, of course, is that once Heroku kills your dyno, the new one has to re-run collectstatic before it can serve the request - and that can take a while.  `django-heroku-autoscale`'s heartbeats have a very nice side effect: if you set them low enough (every couple minutes for small sites), and you're properly minimally sized, each dyno will get traffic, and Heroku will never kill them off.
+The problem, of course, is that once Heroku kills your dyno, the new one has to re-run collectstatic before it can serve the request - and that can take a while.  `autoscalebot`'s heartbeats have a very nice side effect: if you set them low enough (every couple minutes for small sites), and you're properly minimally sized, each dyno will get traffic, and Heroku will never kill them off.

 Roadmap
 ------------------------------------